EnduroEntrance/php-fpm-guard/README.md

 # php-fpm-guard
 Php-fpm-guard is a minimal bash daemon like service.
-It checks all the php-fpm servers on own machine, and if any php-fpm service is too slow (able freezing) or response with error, restarts it, write log to self logfile, and store php-fpm status to individual file.
+It checks all the php-fpm servers on own machine, and if any php-fpm service is too slow (able freezing) or response with error, restarts it, write log to self logfile, and stores php-fpm status in individual file.

 Php-fpm-guard is not a real service, it is a simple bash script.
 It runs in background.
 It manadges itself.